-- What jobs can you use AI interviews for?
+- What roles can you use AI recruitment for?

-- Can candidates trick AI into hiring them?
+- Can candidates trick and AI hiring tool?

 What is AI recruiting?

-AI recruiting is the practice of integrating artificial intelligence, such as machine learning or predictive algorithms, to the time-consuming or resource-intensive parts of human resources recruiting.
+AI recruiting is the practice of integrating artificial intelligence, such as machine learning or predictive algorithms, to the time-consuming or resource-intensive parts of hiring.